 1. Deep check your finances before investing

-As already said, real estate involves a lot of cash.
-After investing a huge sum of money on a property, you would not want any unforeseen expenditure to hit you hard.
-Hence, before you invest, put all your finances in order.
+As I already mentioned, real estate involves a lot of cash.
+After investing a huge sum of money in a property, you would not want any unforeseen expenditure to hit you hard.
+So, before you invest, put all your finances in order.

 2. Don’t skip a thorough background check

 What could be worse than investing in a property and finding out later that it is constructed on disputed land?
-Hence, a thorough background check is necessary.
+So, a thorough background check is necessary.